 Want to search for upcoming bills that may affect your practice?

-Georgia General Assembly Legislative Search Page and search keywords
+Go to the Georgia General Assembly Legislative Search Page and search keywords

 such as "massage".
 Many of the bills will be city charters.